Online Payroll Practice and Management Training

 Course Objectives

-- Master the mathematics and formulas for calculating wages and taxes
+- Master the mathematics associated with calculating wages and taxes

-- Learn the benefits and compensation programs commonly offered by employers
+- Learn the fringe benefits and compensation offerings that could be given by an employer

 Curriculum